-Born in 1896 in Virginia, Marjorie Stewart moved to Chicago in 1912.
-Four years later, she was the first African American to graduate from the A. B. Moler Beauty School.
-Joyner met hair care mogul Madame C. J. Walker.
+Born in 1896 in the Blue Ridge Mountains of Virginia, Marjorie Stewart moved to Chicago in 1912.
+Four years later, she was the first African American to graduate from the A. B. Moler Beauty School and went on to open her own salon.
+Joyner continued her cosmetology education, eventually meeting and taking a class taught by hair care mogul Madame C. J. Walker.

 February is also Black History Month.
 Find more resources related to African American History at Archives.gov.